 Where do events take place?

 Read-Ins can happen just about anywhere, from homes, to libraries, to schools, to community centers and beyond.
 Each year NCTE asks event-holders to fill out a “report card” giving us details on where the event took place, how many people participated, and what books were read.
-You can see a listing of 2017 events here.
+You can see a current listing of 2018 events here or a listing of events from 2017 here.